Beacon-Heart/Heart_Beacon/README.md

-Adaptive Procedural Template checklist / Standing on the shoulders of giants
+TITLE: Adaptive Procedural Template checklist / Standing on the shoulders of giants

 VISION STATEMENT: We can synchronize ourselves in time-space for common goals e.g., code an equitable, sustainable, distributed programmable economy among a DATF Distributed Autonomous Trade Federation on the cryptocurrency blockchain